-File Form 5498-ESA, Coverdell ESA Contribution Information, with the IRS by May 31, 2006, for each person for whom you maintained any Coverdell education savings account (ESA) during 2005.
+File Form 5498-ESA, Coverdell ESA Contribution Information, with the IRS by May 31, 2007, for each person for whom you maintained any Coverdell education savings account (ESA) during 2006.

 Contributions.
 You must report contributions, including rollover contributions, to any Coverdell ESA on Form 5498-ESA.
 See the instructions under Boxes 1 and 2.
+If no reportable contributions were made for 2006, no return is required.

-For contributions made between January 1 and April 17, 2006, trustees and issuers should obtain the participant's designation for the year that the contributions are made.
+For contributions made between January 1, 2007, and April 16, 2007, trustees and issuers should obtain the participant's designation for the year that the contributions are made.